csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 This chapter has examined search algorithms for problems beyond the “classical” case of finding the shortest path to a goal in an observable, deterministic, discrete environment.

-• _Local search_ methods such as **hill climbing** operate on complete-state formulations, keeping only a small number of nodes in memory.
+- _Local search_ methods such as **hill climbing** operate on complete-state formulations, keeping only a small number of nodes in memory.
 Several stochastic algorithms have been developed, including **simulated annealing**, which returns optimal solutions when given an appropriate cooling schedule.

-• Many local search methods apply also to problems in continuous spaces. **Linear pro- gramming** and **convex optimization** problems obey certain restrictions on the shape of the state space and the nature of the objective function, and admit polynomial-time algorithms that are often extremely efficient in practice.
+- Many local search methods apply also to problems in continuous spaces. **Linear programming** and **convex optimization** problems obey certain restrictions on the shape of the state space and the nature of the objective function, and admit polynomial-time algorithms that are often extremely efficient in practice.

-• A **genetic algorithm** is a stochastic hill-climbing search in which a large population of states is maintained.
+- A **genetic algorithm** is a stochastic hill-climbing search in which a large population of states is maintained.
 New states are generated by **mutation** and by **crossover**, which combines pairs of states from the population.

-• In **nondeterministic** environments, agents can apply AND–OR search to generate **con- tingent** plans that reach the goal regardless of which outcomes occur during execution.
+- In **nondeterministic** environments, agents can apply AND–OR search to generate **contingent** plans that reach the goal regardless of which outcomes occur during execution.

-• When the environment is partially observable, the **belief state** represents the set of possible states that the agent might be in.
+- When the environment is partially observable, the **belief state** represents the set of possible states that the agent might be in.

-• Standard search algorithms can be applied directly to belief-state space to solve **sensor- less problems**, and belief-state AND–OR search can solve general partially observable problems.
+- Standard search algorithms can be applied directly to belief-state space to solve **sensorless problems**, and belief-state AND–OR search can solve general partially observable problems.
 Incremental algorithms that construct solutions state-by-state within a belief state are often more efficient.

-• **Exploration problems** arise when the agent has no idea about the states and actions of its environment.
+- **Exploration problems** arise when the agent has no idea about the states and actions of its environment.
 For safely explorable environments, **online search** agents can build a map and find a goal if one exists.
 Updating heuristic estimates from experience provides an effective method to escape from local minima.

 BIBLIOGRAPHICAL AND HISTORICAL NOTES

 Local search techniques have a long history in mathematics and computer science.
-Indeed, the Newton–Raphson method (Newton, 1671; Raphson, 1690) can be seen as a very effi- cient local search method for continuous spaces in which gradient information is available.
-Brent (1973) is a classic reference for optimization algorithms that do not require such in- formation.
+Indeed, the Newton–Raphson method (Newton, 1671; Raphson, 1690) can be seen as a very efficient local search method for continuous spaces in which gradient information is available.
+Brent (1973) is a classic reference for optimization algorithms that do not require such information.
 Beam search, which we have presented as a local search algorithm, originated as a bounded-width variant of dynamic programming for speech recognition in the HARPY

 system (Lowerre, 1976).
 A related algorithm is analyzed in depth by Pearl (1984, Ch.
 5).
 The topic of local search was reinvigorated in the early 1990s by surprisingly good re-

 sults for large constraint-satisfaction problems such as n-queens (Minton _et al._, 1992) and logical reasoning (Selman _et al._, 1992) and by the incorporation of randomness, multiple simultaneous searches, and other improvements.
-This renaissance of what Christos Papadim- itriou has called “New Age” algorithms also sparked increased interest among theoretical computer scientists (Koutsoupias and Papadimitriou, 1992; Aldous and Vazirani, 1994).
+This renaissance of what Christos Papadimitriou has called “New Age” algorithms also sparked increased interest among theoretical computer scientists (Koutsoupias and Papadimitriou, 1992; Aldous and Vazirani, 1994).
 In the field of operations research, a variant of hill climbing called **tabu search** has gained popu-TABU SEARCH

 larity (Glover and Laguna, 1997).
 This algorithm maintains a tabu list of k previously visited states that cannot be revisited; as well as improving efficiency when searching graphs, this list can allow the algorithm to escape from some local minima.
 Another useful improvement on hill climbing is the STAGE algorithm (Boyan and Moore, 1998).
-The idea is to use the local maxima found by random-restart hill climbing to get an idea of the overall shape of the land- scape.
+The idea is to use the local maxima found by random-restart hill climbing to get an idea of the overall shape of the landscape.
 The algorithm fits a smooth surface to the set of local maxima and then calculates the global maximum of that surface analytically.
 This becomes the new restart point.
-The algo- rithm has been shown to work in practice on hard problems.
+The algorithm has been shown to work in practice on hard problems.
 Gomes _et al._ (1998) showed that the run times of systematic backtracking algorithms often have a **heavy-tailed distribution**,HEAVY-TAILED

 DISTRIBUTION